 2. Old Receipts

-Tip: Snap a quick photo of important receipts before tossing.
+Try to take a picture of important receipts in case you want to throw them away later.
 Digital copies are safer and take up no room.

-We all have that bag of lonely socks, waiting for their mate.
-Spoiler: it’s not coming back.
+We all have that bag of lonely socks that still waits for its mate.
+Spoiler: it's not coming back.
 Release them guilt-free.

 4. Expired Medications